 Case study on Green Tier participant Rockwell Automation’s green roof on its headquarters in Milwaukee.
 The green roof, installed in summer 2010, serves to divert hundreds of thousands of gallons of stormwater from entering the city sewer system each year.
 It also provides insulation and aesthetic benefits.

 In 2006 as Sentry was preparing for a move to a new building, they were notified by Oconomowoc Utilities of a $75,915 impact fee tied to their water usage.
 The utility indicated that they were using 1,440,000 million gallons per year at their existing facility.
-Investigation into the major water uses in the facility identified two large water-cooled compressors on their factory floor that used water at the rate of 4 gallons a minute 20 hours a day for 260 days a year.
+An investigation into the major water uses in the facility identified two large water-cooled compressors on their factory floor that used water at the rate of 4 gallons a minute 20 hours a day for 260 days a year.
 These were replaced with air-cooled compressors in the new facility.